Terrain#

 The difficulty parameter#

-Each sub-terrain’s generation function receives a difficulty value in [0, 1].
-This value linearly interpolates the terrain’s configurable ranges.
+Each sub-terrain’s generation function receives a difficulty value that linearly interpolates the terrain’s configurable ranges.
 For example, a BoxPyramidStairsTerrainCfg with step_height_range=(0.0, 0.2) produces flat ground at difficulty 0 and 20 cm steps at difficulty 1.
-In curriculum mode, difficulty is determined by the row: row 0 gets the minimum, row num_rows - 1 gets the maximum.

 Sub-terrain types#